 The competition will be scored by those finishing under 10 hours.
 Just as in real battle, the front line troops determine the outcome and the REMF's enjoy the spoils.
 (We doubt "REMF" was a term used in the Civil War, but we bet there was an equivalent.
 Here is one Vietnam War veteran's take on REMF.)
 Using only the people under 10 hours allows us to designate the winning side and distribute awards before everyone has left.

 Each runner under 10 hours will score for his or her side.
 If the runner is from the side with the greater number of entrants (the North, as it was in 1861 and is now), he will score one point.
-If the person is from the side with the smaller troop strength (the Sounh), he will score a proportionally larger amount to account for the lesser troop strength.
-This year, each North finisher under 10 hours will score one point and each South finisher under 10 hours will score 1.9411764706.
-Here was our calculation for that number.
+If the person is from the side with the smaller troop strength (the South), he will score a proportionally larger amount to account for the lesser troop strength.
+This year, each North finisher under 10 hours will score one point and each South finisher under 10 hours will score 2.2018.
 The factors are based on this year's relative troop strengths.
-(In the years that we have had this competion, it has never been close enough to bother with all of those digits, but they are there if needed.)
+(In the years that we have had this competition, it has never been close enough to bother with all of those digits, but they are there if needed.)

 Next year, the winning side will be issued the lower numbers.
-(The South won in 2012 so it has the lower numbers in 2013.)
+(The North won in 2013, but procurement got the order backwards so the South has the lower numbers again in 2014.)